yama-yuki/skeletal-amr/README.md

 ## For Reproduction
 0. Data Creation (Optional):

-Skip this part if you want to train on our data in `rsc`.
+Skip this part if you want to train on our data in `data`.
 ```sh
 # Choose the type of data to create
 $ python repro/create_data.py -d AMR